kuri-sun/kuri-sun/README.md

  🔥 I'm a Student in CICCC, Developer !!
 <br/><br/>

-⚽️ I’m looking to collaborate with other content creators 💪💪💪<br/>
+⚽️ I’m looking forward to collaborate with other creators 💪💪💪<br/>
 ⚽️ 2021 Goals: Contribute more to projects and learn a lot ✊✊✊<br/>
 ⚽️ Hobby: I love to play and watch soccer !!!
 <br/><br/>